mihirmath/Sports-Reference-Internship-Engineering/README.md

 # Head-to-Head Records Visualization

-This Python script demonstrates a method to visualize head-to-head records between teams using Pandas.
+The Python script in SREngineeringIntern2024.ipynb demonstrates a method to visualize head-to-head records between teams using Pandas.
 The visualization creates a color-coded matrix representing team performance against each other.

 ## Installation